vuthy55/studio/src/SYNC_ONLINE_CHANGELOG.md

 - **`[IMPROVEMENT]`** Removed the redundant "Archived Vibes" feature from the Admin Dashboard.
 Since inactive vibes are already sorted to the bottom of the "Active Common Rooms" list, this change simplifies the UI, streamlines the admin workflow, and significantly improves the initial load performance of the Rooms tab by removing an expensive database query.

 ### Fixed
+- **`[FIX]`** Resolved multiple, cascading build failures by addressing several root causes in the codebase.
+This included:
+    - **Upgrading Deprecated Libraries:** Replaced the unsupported `@paypal/checkout-server-sdk` with a modern, `fetch`-based API implementation, resolving a critical type definition error that blocked all builds.
+    - **Correcting Type Mismatches:** Fixed numerous TypeScript errors where the data shape returned by a function did not match its defined type.
+This involved correcting the return value of the `getReportsAdmin` function to align with the `ClientReport` type and ensuring AI flow schemas (e.g., in `summarize-room-flow.ts`) correctly matched their expected output interfaces.
+    - **Resolving Import Errors:** Fixed invalid import statements for Firebase Admin SDK functions (`FieldValue`, `serverTimestamp`) across multiple server-side action files, ensuring the correct modules were referenced.
 - **`[FIX]`** Resolved a critical and persistent race condition where a Sync Online room would fail to close and reconcile when the last participant left.
 This resulted in the room appearing "active" indefinitely and the session timer continuing to run, leading to potential overcharging and incorrect state.
     - **Root Cause:** The `handleParticipantExit` server action attempted to call the `endAndReconcileRoom` function from *within* a Firestore transaction.
 This either violated Firestore's "reads after writes" rule (causing the transaction to fail silently) or created a race condition where the room's state wasn't updated before the reconciliation logic ran.
     - **Definitive Solution:** The logic was refactored to be robust and atomic.
 The `handleParticipantExit` function's transaction now only determines if the leaving user is the last one.
 If so, it completes its transaction (deleting the user) and *then* makes a separate, subsequent call to the `endAndReconcileRoom` function.
 This separation of concerns ensures the participant count is accurate before the settlement logic is triggered, guaranteeing reliable room closure and financial reconciliation every time.